njbarber/logstash-operator/README.md

 It assumes that a [Logstash Helm Chart](https://github.com/helm/charts/tree/master/stable/logstash) has already been deployed in your Cluster, as it indirectly manages resources that it creates.

-It's primary purpose is to provide a user-friendly interface for Logstash configuration, with an emphasis on its pattern-matching and filtering capabilities.
+Its primary purpose is to provide a user-friendly interface for modifying Logstash's configuration, with an emphasis on its pattern-matching and filtering capabilities.

 ## How to Deploy